CesarePeli/Math_Physics_Logic/about/index.md

 ## 👤 Author

+## 👤 Cesare Peli

 **Cesare Peli** is a tenured teacher of mathematics and physics at the secondary level.
 He holds a degree in **Mathematics**, a **Master’s in Scientific Teaching and Communication**, and a **Master’s in Theatre and Multimedia Production**.

-He collaborates with Italian publishers as a scientific content editor, and has written historical-biographical essays.
+He has collaborated with several Italian publishing houses as a content editor and exercise reviewer, contributing to school textbooks and educational materials.
-He also works in **creative writing** and science communication.
+In addition to teaching, he has authored historical and biographical essays and is active in creative and scientific writing.

 </div>